geertjanw/ojet-training/README.md

             } else {
                 $('html').attr('dir', 'ltr');
             }
+            document.dispatchEvent(new CustomEvent('localeListener'));
         });
 };
 ```
+Notice that we're dispatching an event, which can be finetuned further, so the modules can listen to it and react appropriately.

-3. In the application, find the new 'Arabic' menu item, select it, and notice that the user interface switches from right to left.
+4. In the application, find the new 'Arabic' menu item, select it, and notice that the user interface switches from right to left.

 ### Adding Translation Bundles